-Interpretive Volunteers help motivate visitors to appreciate the earth and its wildlife, and to conserve its resources through interacting with visitors, answering questions and explaining exhibits.
+Interpretive Volunteers help motivate visitors to appreciate the earth and its wildlife and to conserve its resources through interacting with visitors, answering questions, and explaining exhibits.
 Training is provided.
-Individuals must have good oral communication skills and be enthusiastic and interested in meeting and working with many types of people.
+Individuals must have good communication skills and be enthusiastic and interested in meeting and working with many types of people.
 Hours and days are flexible.

-Interpretive volunteers are primarily needed from April-October.
-Interviews are conducted in February and July, and training takes place in late March/early April and August.
+Interpretive Volunteers are primarily needed from April-October.
+Interviews are conducted in February, and training takes place in late March/early April.

 Animal Care Volunteer

 Animal Care Volunteers work directly with the zookeepers to perform routine feeding, cleaning, and general husbandry for domestic and wild animals.
 Training is provided.
 Individuals must be able to stand, climb, stoop and bend for extended periods of time as well as carry up to 50 pounds.
 A minimum of one four-hour shift a week is required.

 Must be 18 years of age or older.
 This position requires a three-month minimum commitment.

 Cosley Zoo is looking for creative, enthusiastic, and responsible individuals interested in environmental education and working with visitors of all ages.
 Education Interns will take a leading role in creating and presenting informal programs to zoo visitors on a daily basis through the use of live animals, biofacts, and various other interpretive techniques.

 Interns will be provided with a wide variety of opportunities to gain experience and further develop their education and interpretation skills.
 Responsibilities include, but are not limited to, preparing and presenting interpretive programs, completing internal training including animal handling, and assisting with special events, birthday parties, and the development of new programs.